jtenner/libtelnet-ts/README.md

 Note that while ZMP is a bi-directional protocol, it is only ever enabled on the server end of the connection.
 This automatically enables the client to send ZMP commands.
-The client must never attempt to negotiate ZMP directly using telnet_negotiate().
+The client must never attempt to negotiate ZMP directly using `telnet.negotiate()`.

-Once ZMP is enabled, any ZMP commands received will automatically be sent to the event handler function with the TELNET_EV_SUBNEGOTIATION event code.
+Once ZMP is enabled, any ZMP commands received will automatically be sent to the event handler function with the `TelnetCommand.Subnegotiation` event code.
 The command will automatically be parsed and the ZMP parameters will be placed in the `event.argv` array and the number of parameters will be placed in the `event.argc` field.